tom-montgomery/Replica2MXD/README.md

 # Replica2MXD
-Creates MXD files from enterprise geodatabase replicas containing all feature classes and tables.
+Creates MXD files from enterprise geodatabase (version 10.x) replicas containing all feature classes and tables.
 Use when re-creating replicas or for quickly checking replica contents.

 After having created numerous MXDs to define which feature classes are included in a replica, I decided to automate it.